 Both Academics and Non-Academics Review Your Proposal to Decide whether Your Book Gets a Contract

-Did you know that the first person to evaluate your academic book proposal–an acquisitions editor–will not be a scholar?
-Instead, she is an intelligent non-academic who knows about the intellectual and publishing trends in your field.
-Her job is to acquire new and promising scholarship, not to produce academic research herself.
+Did you know that the first person to evaluate your academic book proposal–an acquisitions editor–will not necessarily hold a Ph.D. in your field?
+Instead, they know about the intellectual and publishing trends in your field.
+Their job is to acquire new and promising scholarship, not to produce their own academic research.

-Two other groups of people will also read your book proposal.
-First, if you are proposing your book for a series, the series editor will read your book proposal.
-As I explain more in depth in my article comparing acquisitions editors and series editors, series editors, unlike acquisitions editors, are senior scholars in your field.
-Second, the university press’s editorial board–usually composed of scholars, but not necessarily in your field–will review your book’s case (of which the proposal will be one part).
+Three other groups of people will also read your book proposal.
+First, if you are proposing your book for a series, the series editor–a senior scholar in your field–will read your book proposal.
+Second, peer reviewers–scholars in your field–will review your proposal (and eventually manuscript).
+Finally, the university press’s editorial board–usually composed faculty from a variety of disciplines–will review your book’s case (of which the proposal will be one part).

 As several current and former acquisitions editors underscore, before the 1980s, university presses could rely on libraries purchasing most of their new publications.
 Since then, however, libraries’ budgets have steadily declined, meaning that university presses can no longer count on a book necessarily breaking even.
-Presses can sometimes offset risks on new books with their backlist–older books that continue to sell well.
+University presses can publish books at a loss, but seek to minimize this prospect.

-Takeaway: In today’s university press publishing climate, you must show that there is an audience (beyond libraries) for your book.
-Your publisher will be seriously considering its market when considering whether to contract your book.
+The Takeaway: In today’s university press publishing climate, you must show that there is an audience (beyond libraries) for your book.
+Your publisher will seriously consider its market when considering whether to contract your book.